 - The Celestial Hebdomad for the Lawful Good archons.
 These seven, one for each of the Seven Heavens of Celestia, most closely resemble the traditional Christian concept of archangels.

-- The Court of Stars, leaders of the Chaotic Good eladrins (Name's the Same not to be confused with 4th edition eladrin, which are a PC race and can be of any alignment).
+- The Court of Stars, leaders of the Chaotic Good eladrins (Name's the Same but not to be confused with 4th and 5th Edition eladrin, which are a PC race of elves and can be of any alignment).
 They're more like fairy lords than angels, but embody Chaotic Good all the same.

 - In Nomine depicts Heaven this way.
 Nobody in Heaven has actually seen God since the Middle Ages (although He is known to be in one of the higher, inaccessible levels of Heaven), and the Seraphim Council is running things as best they can in the meanwhile.